Lagrangian mapping class groups from a group homological point of view: The first homology of

 Lemma \ref{lem:H2ILgb} shows that $H_2 (\ILgb)$ is non-trivial (see also Theorem \ref{thm:pure}).
 In particular, its rank, which may be infinite, gets bigger and bigger when $g$ grows.

-Before going further, we here recall some results on the Torelli group $\Igb$ obtained by Johnson in \cite{jo}--\cite{jo3}.
+Before going further, here we recall some results on the Torelli group $\Igb$ obtained by Johnson in \cite{jo}--\cite{jo3}.
 First, he showed in \cite{jo1} that $\Igb$ is finitely generated for $g \ge 3$.
 This fact together with the sequences (\ref{seq:ur}), (\ref{seq:S2L}) imply that $\Lgb$ and $\ILgb$ are also finitely generated.
-At present, it is not known whether they are finitely presentable or not, where the same question for $\Igb$ has been an important open problem.
-Second, it was also shown that $\Igb$ is normally generated by only one element $T_{c_2} T_{d_2}^{-1}$ (see Figure \ref{fig:s2l}).
+At present, it is not known whether they are finitely presentable or not, where the same question for $\Igb$ is a well-known open problem.
+Second, he showed that $\Igb$ is normally generated by only one element $T_{c_2} T_{d_2}^{-1}$ (see Figure \ref{fig:s2l}).
 Finally, in \cite{jo3}, he determined the abelianization of $\Igb$ written as follows.
-Let $B$ be a commutative $\Z_2$-algebra with unity $1$ generated by formal elements $\overline{x}$ for $x \in H \otimes \Z_2$ and having relations
+Let $B$ be a commutative $\Z_2$-algebra with unit $1$ generated by formal elements $\overline{x}$ for $x \in H \otimes \Z_2$ and having relations